Athens Tram: Stops

-Since December 2021, the system consists of 59 tram stops: one additional stop, on the western end of the Piraeus branch, is complete but not yet open.
+Since February 2026, the system consists of 60 tram stops.
 A majority of the stops are within the South and Central Athens regional units: thirteen are in Piraeus, and one is in Voula.

 Rolling stock

 The Athens Tram opened in 2004 with 35 Sirio trams from AnsaldoBreda.
 To support the extension of the system into the centre of Piraeus, an order was placed in July 2018 for 25 Alstom Citadis 305 trams, delivery of which began in September 2020 and ended in December 2021.
 The tram depot is in Elliniko.